ArchipelagoMW/Archipelago/worlds/witness/docs/setup_en.md

 3. Click on the "AP" symbol at the top.
 4. Enter the AP address, slot name and password.

 The rest should take care of itself!
 Items and checks will be marked automatically, and it even knows your settings - It will hide checks & adjust logic accordingly.
+Note that the tracker may be out of date.